 By providing Google with up-to-date information on pricing, availability and room types, it can show relevant hotel ads to future guests who are actively searching for accommodation either on Google Search or Google Maps.

-What stands out on this page is the hotel section which shows organic search results and allows the user to refine with filters like dates of stay, number of guests, price range and hotel star rating among others.
+What stands out on this page is the hotel section, which shows organic search results and allows the user to refine with filters like dates of stay, number of guests, price range and hotel star rating among others.

 The Hotel Details Card will also show a price comparison using Google Hotel Ads which give the user all their available booking options in one place and show the best value to be had across the web.
 The user can click on their preferred advertiser and will be brought directly through to that website to complete their booking.

-Thanks to a new minimised version of the toolbar, which remains in the top of the screen even after scrolling, a user can search and filter at any point on the hotel listing page.
-This update not only improves user experience, but your mobile visitor should be more qualified assuming they use the filters provided.
+Thanks to a minimised version of the toolbar, which remains in the top of the screen even after scrolling, a user can search and filter at any point on the hotel listing page.
+This not only improves user experience, but your mobile visitor should be more qualified assuming they use the filters provided.
 You can also switch between map and list view by using the floating toggle switch at the bottom of the screen.

 According to Google, 60% of leisure travelers and 55% of business travelers use its search engine to plan their trips.
 That’s a lot of traffic, right?
 Once a user clicks on your Hotel Ad, they’re taken directly to your hotel’s booking page.
 Considering that Hotel Ads are cross-device compatible, and that they appear for both generic and specific searches, this significantly increases the stream of direct qualified traffic to your website.